-After a gap of nearly 30 years, the United States has restarted production of new plutonium dioxide heat source material, which is the fuel used in radioisotope power systems (RPS) built by the Department of Energy (DOE) to provide electricity and heat for NASA missions that explore some of the most extreme places in the solar system.
+After a gap of nearly 30 years, the United States has restarted production of new plutonium oxide heat source material, which is the fuel used in radioisotope power systems (RPS) built by the Department of Energy (DOE) to provide electricity and heat for NASA missions that explore some of the most extreme places in the solar system.

-Radioisotope power systems convert heat from the natural radioactive decay of the isotope plutonium-238 (used in a ceramic form of plutonium dioxide) into electrical power to operate the computers, science instruments, and other hardware aboard NASA missions such as the Curiosity rover on Mars and the New Horizons spacecraft flyby of Pluto and beyond.
+Radioisotope power systems convert heat from the natural radioactive decay of the isotope plutonium-238 (used in a ceramic form of plutonium oxide) into electrical power to operate the computers, science instruments, and other hardware aboard NASA missions such as the Curiosity rover on Mars and the New Horizons spacecraft flyby of Pluto and beyond.

-U.S. production of plutonium dioxide for space exploration at the Department of Energy’s Savannah River Plant in South Carolina ceased in the late 1980s, and interim purchases of heat source material from Russia have ended.
+U.S. production of plutonium oxide for space exploration at the Department of Energy’s Savannah River Plant in South Carolina ceased in the late 1980s, and interim purchases of heat source material from Russia have ended.

 Since 2011, Congress has provided funds to NASA to support the ability of the DOE Office of Nuclear Energy to resume U.S. domestic production of plutonium for civil space applications, using a series of specialized DOE facilities and staff at Oak Ridge National Laboratory (ORNL) and Idaho National Laboratory (INL).

 New plutonium-238 production is part of a broader infrastructure at DOE that provides radioisotope power systems to NASA for use in space missions.
-Plutonium dioxide is produced at ORNL and shipped to Los Alamos National Laboratory (LANL) where it is turned into heat source pellets, which are then shipped to INL to be placed into safe, long-term storage awaiting fueling of future radioisotope power systems there.
+Plutonium oxide is produced at ORNL and shipped to Los Alamos National Laboratory (LANL) where it is turned into heat source pellets, which are then shipped to INL to be placed into safe, long-term storage awaiting fueling of future radioisotope power systems there.